minqiaowang/edition-based-redefinition/edition-based-redefinition/edition-based-redefinition.md

-3. Now we replace the view and package:
+3. Now we replace the view and package to the new version:

    ```
    <copy>